Architect and Builder Information

 3. Air quality: if the air quality is problematic, various kind of filtration in MVHR systems can deal with pollen, rural and industrial smells.

-Integrating MVHR into your projects
+Intergrating MVHR into your projects

 When integrating a Mechanical Ventilation with Heat Recovery (MVHR) system into a home, several important considerations need to be taken into account to ensure the system performs optimally and adds value to the indoor environment.

-Space for units & ductwork
+Space for ductwork

 If you would like to learn more please fill in our form below and we will be in contact soon.